almirgouvea/The-Crisp-DM-Methodology/chapters/intro.md

-# The Crisp-DM Model
+# The Crisp-DM Methodology

-This book was designed to describe the steps to run the Crisp-DM model.
+This book was designed to describe the steps necessary for the Crisp-DM methodology to be applied effectively.

 - In this book, you can find the steps in detail.